ccapetz/ft-PINN/README.md

 # Functionality

-Move all contents from FT-PINNs, STD-PINNs, and MISC into the main folder for code functinoality.
+Move all contents of FT-PINNs, STD-PINNs, and MISC into the main folder for code functionality.